 Can You Really Die from an MDMA Allergy?

-The vast majority of MDMA users get high without suffering significant health problems.
+As with all psychoactive substances, the vast majority of MDMA users get high without suffering significant health problems.
 Still, some people have adverse reactions to the drug, and it's not clear why.

 Tan MDMA crystals.
 Photo via Wikimedia Commons